-Procedures to follow in the event of an employee work related incident are listed below.
+Listed below are procedures to follow in the event of an employee work related incident.

 Medical Treatment Locations

 For all work injuries, employees must receive care from treatment locations authorized by the workers compensation insurance claims administrator in Des Moines to receive benefits for medical payments and work absences.

 The First Report of Injury form needs to be filed electronically at the HR Self-Service site within 24 hours of the incident.
 (This form is located within Self-Service under the Personnel tab, Benefits, Workers Compensation - First Report of Injury.)
 Any employee on campus may complete a First Report of Injury.
 Once the report is submitted to the UI Benefits Office, automatic e-mail notifications will be sent to the injured employee, their supervisor, and the HR Unit Representative.